ALPFOR-CSF

 Methodology

-Data collection occurs at two levels: stand-level (approx. 1 ha) and tree-level (five smaller sampling plots).
-Measurements include forest structure, species composition, site conditions, canopy properties via ground-based and UAV imagery, tree growth via dendrometers, soil carbon content, microclimate monitoring, deadwood biomass, and regeneration.
+Forest responses to different treatments will be quantified with multiple data collected at two levels: stand-level (entire trial surface, 1-2 ha) and tree-level (sampling plots).
+Measurements include forest structure, species composition, site conditions, canopy properties via ground-based and UAV LiDAR and imagery, tree growth via dendrometers, soil carbon content, microclimate monitoring, deadwood biomass, and regeneration.
 These comprehensive datasets enable calculation of CSF indicators and evaluation of ecosystem service provisioning.
-Additionally, the a forest simulation model will predict future forest dynamics under climate change and management scenarios
+In a second step, a forest simulation model will applied to predict future forest dynamics under climate change scenarios.

 The project is implementated in four work packages (WP).

-- WP2.
-CSF Protocol Development and Treatment Execution Develops operational CSF protocols for silvicultural treatments and oversees their implementation by the Provincial Forest Services on state-owned forests.
+WP2.
+CSF Protocol Development and Treatment Execution Develops operational CSF protocols for silvicultural treatments in the field trials and oversees their implementation by the Provincial Forest Services of state-owned forests.

 Funding